8.5

 Deployment: Cloud Hosted

-Why We Chose It: We like Toast POS best for small, single-location restaurants because of its features tailored to the food service industry.
+Toast POS is best for small, single-location restaurants because of its features tailored to the food service industry.
 Specifically, its online ordering and delivery system helps new restaurants gain a broad reach by letting customers order through their website or on the phone.

 We also like Toast POS’s menu management feature, which lets owners update their menus through the mobile app, updating all terminals.
 Its handheld waterproof tableside device also allows easy tableside payments, ideal for small restaurants looking to speed up service.